 On August 13 1916, The Daily Colonist published “Gordon Head is an Active Community”, intended to introduce the new Gordon Head Athletic Club.
 This article provides a good framework to introduce Gordon Head and its people.

-1915 strawberry prices were good, averaging about $1.70 per crate f.o.b.
+Strawberry prices were good in 1915, averaging about $1.70 per crate freight on board.
 The Annual Report of the Department of Agriculture for the year 1915 stated: “The satisfactory prices received for strawberries were largely due to the good work done by the co-operative associations recently formed at Gordon Head and Keating, a striking instance of the necessity for business organization for the best distribution and marketing of their production.”
 The Daily Colonist, July 25 1915 also applauded the Gordon Head Fruit-growers Association: “This is a demonstration of what can be accomplished by concentrated effort, organization, inspection and proper distribution….”

 The original directors of the Gordon Head Fruit-growers Association were G.F.
 Watson, F.E.
 Aitkens, William Tucker, H.H.
 Grist.
 These men were all original members of the Gordon Head Athletic Club.
 Another member of the Association was W.T.
 Edwards, the Club’s president.